paradise-fi/divine/doc/manual/divine-vm.md

     errors (out-of-bounds loads or writes, double free, attempts to dereference undefined pointers)
-  * `_VM_F_Control` is raised on control flow errors -- undefined conditional jumps, indirect calls a null function, wrong number of arguments in a `call` instruction, `select` or `switch` on an undefined value or attempt to execute the `unreachable` LLVM instruction
+  * `_VM_F_Control` is raised on control flow errors -- undefined conditional jumps, invalid call of a null or invalid function pointer, wrong number of arguments in a `call` instruction, `select` or `switch` on an undefined value or attempt to execute the `unreachable` LLVM instruction
   * `_VM_F_Hypercall` is raised when an invalid hypercall is attempted (wrong number or type of parameters, undefined parameter values)